 Query component, which extends Apollo's

 Query component.
 The wrapper component will handle loading and error states for you.
-If you're curious how this works, you can check out the source code here.
 You can use our

 Query component in the same way you would use the Apollo Client version.